polar-app/polar-app/docs/SHARING.md

   - Tokens should only be visible to their original owner

   - The owner should be able to revoke users but no one else

+- walk through the use cases of the protocol step by step and design it that way and cover each use case including N way sharing.

+# individual user to user sharing with headless groups.

+  - User is told about a new group (doc) that they can read

+    - This is done by adding a new group_pending table.
+This is also done when they are invited to private groups.
+Public groups don't need this type of permission.
+The user can just add themselves by the hook.

+        - The permission for interacting with the group is mediated via a hook and the user can not mutate this data directly.

+        - this also updates a user_group table which just has a list of the users groups they have access too.

+  - User then adds the document to their own repo

+        - they mutate their doc to add a 'groups' field on it.
+This is just the group ID and gives anyone in that group access to their document.

+            - security rule will be

+            - groups != null && groups.length > 0
+                 - then read the user groups and see if their groups are within this set

+        - they then call groupAddDoc which mutates group_docs which is just a single document with all the users who are collaborating with that group and sharing their doc_meta

+            - this includes a token so that people can access the document via the token directly.

+            - we then store this token in doc_permission too so that when teh use performs a fetch they get validated against it via their token.

+        - TODO ... since we are using a HTTP fetch any via cloud functions do we even need the token?
+We can just read the users group membership and read the doc.groups.

+            - it might be best to have doc_permission too though becuase thats a much faster read.

+    - user_group table

+        - user only has read based on their uid

+        - only written to via hook and admin because we have to mediate the permission of the

+        - This is read on startup and is secure because only the admin can write it.
+The user can READ it they just can't write it.

+    -